valueflows/valueflows/docs/introduction/exchanges.md

 Exchange of work also happens in open value networks, where people record work events as input to many processes, and then when income is received for outputs of that work, people receive part of that income, in exchange for their work.

-Another example is when a service is created as an output of a process, where that service delivery event can be considered an implied transfer, and exchanged for some other resource.
+Another example is when a service is created as an output of a process, where that service delivery event can be considered to involve a transfer, and exchanged for some other resource.

-### Agreements

-Various kinds of agreements between agents often define the rights and responsibilities for economic resources that are transferred.
-Agreements can reflect any economic paradigm, so make it possible for the Exchange and Transfer vocabulary to work equally well for capitalist businesses, transitional economic interactions, and next economy interactions.

-Agreements can be of any kind and scope, from an order to a value equation to a larger blanket agreement.

-ValueFlows does not define the detailed internal vocabulary for agreements, but defines optional references to an agreement when it could be useful.
+**NOTE**: we still work on details for how to express transfers of 'rights and responsibilities' happening as part of flows currents.

+## Transfer vs Process

+Transfers and Processes both structure "value flows", but they are conceptually and functionally different.

+* Processes create or change or transport an economic resource, whether producing goods or services, recycling, even if they create "waste" as a by-product (that can hopefully be used somewhere else).
+* Transfers do not create or change or transport an economic resource, they just put the rights and responsibilities for a resource into a different agent's hands so that the resource can be used or consumed or rights to it transferred again.

+This is an important distinction as we seek to change the world, because transfer and exchange cannot move us beyond the current unsustainable and unjust system.
+We the people need to manage our production and creation (and waste) for human and ecological needs rather than profit.